 The Map of Knowledge follows the ideas of some of history's greatest scientists from antiquity to the modern world.
 Here, author Violet Moller explains how our understanding of human anatomy originated with the work of Galen and his treatment of gladiators' wounds . . .

-In her debut book, The Map of Knowledge, Violet Moller traces the journey taken by the ideas of Euclid, Galen and Ptolemy - three of history’s greatest scientific minds.
-Here, she explains how our modern understanding of human anatomy originated with Galen’s work, and how dissection has helped to further scientific knowledge in this field.
+In her debut book, The Map of Knowledge, Violet Moller traces the journey taken by the ideas of Euclid, Galen and Ptolemy - three of history's greatest scientific minds.
+Here, she explains how our modern understanding of human anatomy originated with Galen's work tending to the wounds of Roman gladiators.

 Dissecting human bodies isn’t many people’s idea of fun and for several centuries it was not only socially unacceptable, but illegal as well.
 As a result, progress in the study of anatomy slowed pretty much to a standstill.
 To put it simply, without being able to look inside a body, it was very difficult to discover how the complex physiological systems and organs functioned.
 While some civilisations, the Egyptians in particular, practiced embalming – a process that involved removing certain organs after death and storing them in special ceremonial jars – this does not seem to have provided much specific anatomical knowledge.
 Most ancient anatomical information came from the glimpses into the human body offered by the treatment of wounds, supplemented with what was learnt from dissecting animals.
 Opening up human corpses was always a problematic idea - not only did it risk spreading disease and making the dissector unclean, it was also considered impious and totally unacceptable in many societies.